 Partnering with the Clontarf Foundation

-Whitehaven Coal has been working with the Clontarf Foundation since 2016, engaging with students from the Clontarf Academies at Tamworth and Quirindi through regional Employment Forums and site visits to demonstrate the diverse range of rewarding mining career opportunities.
+Whitehaven has been working with the Clontarf Foundation since 2016, engaging with students from the Clontarf Academies at Tamworth, Quirindi and Gunnedah through regional Employment Forums and site visits to demonstrate the diverse range of rewarding mining career opportunities.

 Engagement with the Barada Barna People in Queensland